JibayMcs/MJson-Wiki/docs/index.md

 # Welcome to MJSon Documentation

-Here you will know everything to create a super-duper Content Pack for Minecraft !
+Here you will know everything to create a super-duper **Content Pack** for **Minecraft** !

 !!! info
     👷 🚧 This Wiki is currently under construction ! 🏗️ 👷‍♀️
+    Safety Helmet mandatory.

 !!! danger "Global Registry Information"
     All assets, registryName, id, that you writing need to be in lowercase !